Student Rights, Freedoms & Responsibilities

 Definitions of freedoms within the academic community are described below:

-Students have the right to assemble in an orderly manner and engage in peaceful protest, demonstration and picketing providing that it does not disrupt the function of the College, threaten the health or safety of any person, or violate the Code of Student Conduct.
-In order to have a protest or assembly on campus, other than at the Hyde Park area, a student must complete a project registration form with the Student Activities Center.
+Students have the right to assemble in an orderly manner and engage in peaceful protest, demonstration and picketing, providing that it does not disrupt the function of the College, threaten the health or safety of any person, or violate the Code of Student Conduct.
+In order to have a protest or assembly on campus, other than at the grassy area surrounding the clock tower, a student must complete a project registration form with the Dean of Students Office.

 5.2 Freedom of Association